 There are certain steps that you can take to preserve your teeth during a dental emergency, but the most important thing you can do is to have a trusted emergency dentist at the ready.
 Time is of the essence when you lose a tooth, and having a quality dental professional who’s ready to help in your moment of need is invaluable.
 Work out who your emergency dentist is, and have a plan in place for how to contact that person and receive care before you ever deal with missing teeth or injured jawbones.

-Dr. Michael Flynn and his team take a holistic approach to oral healthcare.
+Dr. Stubbs and his team take a holistic approach to oral healthcare.
 They want you to stay safe and healthy, even in cases of dental emergencies.
 Be sure to have a plan in place before you suffer an accident.
 Being prepared is the best step you can take.
-Talk to Dr. Flynn about emergency dentistry by contacting Stubbs Family Dentistry in West Allis, WI at 414-541-8250.
+Talk to Dr. Stubbs about emergency dentistry by contacting Stubbs Family Dentistry in West Allis, WI at 414-541-8250.